StevenWeir038/Kennel39/AGILE.md

 - include a help modal to advise the user how to use the site

 ### Reflections
 More consideration should have been given to responsiveness *earlier* in the project.
 It was developed optimally for 768px/tablet use.
-Start smaller!
+Start small!
+Making the table in view booking was a challenge.
+Not rendered perfect but stacked appearance displays all data without the need for horizontal scrolling.

 ![01](docs/readme/agile/week-8-kanban-use.png "01")